ASRagab/envctl/README.md

 - ✅ Proper cleanup when switching environments
 - ✅ No accumulation of environment variables
 - ✅ Centralized management across projects

+### envctl's Streamlined Design

+- ✅ **Transparent operation**: See exactly what shell commands will be executed
+- ✅ **No hidden state**: Stateless design eliminates synchronization issues
+- ✅ **Smart reload**: Load the same profile multiple times without errors
+- ✅ **Shell agnostic**: Works with bash, zsh, fish, and any POSIX shell
+- ✅ **Predictable behavior**: Commands always work the same way

 ## Development